Demolition work has started on the former Hornsey Rise Memorial site near Market Bosworth, Leicestershire to pave the way for 19 new luxury homes.

 “The good news is that it’s all about to be transformed.
-The burnt-out buildings are coming down, the whole site cleared and levelled and by the New Year we should be well advanced with our plans to deliver something truly special.”
+The burnt-out buildings are coming down, the whole site cleared and levelled and by the spring we should be well advanced with our plans to deliver something truly special.”

 A new wider entrance and a private access road will be constructed once the now dilapidated buildings and overgrown land have been cleared, allowing building work on the new homes to start in earnest in the New Year.